dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 8 If you specifically want to reset a DEFVARed variable, you can either set it directly with SETF or make it unbound using MAKUNBOUND and then reevaluate the DEFVAR form.

-9 The strategy of temporarily reassigning `*standard-output*` also breaks if the system is multithreaded—if there are multiple threads of control trying to print to different streams at the same time, they’ll all try to set the global variable to the stream they want to use, stomping all over each other.
+9 The strategy of temporarily reassigning `*standard-output*` also breaks if the system is multithreaded — if there are multiple threads of control trying to print to different streams at the same time, they’ll all try to set the global variable to the stream they want to use, stomping all over each other.
 You could use a lock to control access to the global variable, but then you’re not really getting the benefit of multiple concurrent threads, since whatever thread is printing has to lock out all the other threads until it’s done even if they want to print to a different stream.

 10 The technical term for the interval during which references may be made to a binding is its extent.
-Thus, scope and extent are complementary notions—scope refers to space while extent refers to time.
+Thus, scope and extent are complementary notions — scope refers to space while extent refers to time.
 Lexical variables have lexical scope but indefinite extent, meaning they stick around for an indefinite interval, determined by how long they’re needed.
 Dynamic variables, by contrast, have indefinite scope since they can be referred to from anywhere but dynamic extent.
 To further confuse matters, the combination of indefinite scope and dynamic extent is frequently referred to by the misnomer dynamic scope.

 11 Though the standard doesn’t specify how to incorporate multithreading into Common Lisp, implementations that provide multithreading follow the practice established on the Lisp machines and create dynamic bindings on a per-thread basis.
 A reference to a global variable will find the binding most recently established in the current thread, or the global binding.